Interviews with Diary of a Muzungu

 Ron Rutland ‘Fat Kid on a Bike’ cycled from Cape Town to London, passing through (almost) every African country.
 I interviewed him when he passed through Kampala.
 What an incredible journey!

 Who should I interview next?
 Or, would you like to interview the muzungu?
+Feel free to contact me.
 I’d love to hear your suggestions …